There are 20 Elon Musk workplace rules to instantly level up any company. Both SpaceX and Tesla live by these rules.

 “Walk out of a meeting or drop off a call as soon as it is obvious you aren’t adding value.
 It is not rude to leave, it is rude to make someone stay and waste their time.”

-On the flip side, I’ve been in more mandatory meetings than I can remember, where I benefited zilch.
-In fact, the entire time I was doing work on something else to try to maximize my wasted time.
+I’ve also been in many mandatory meetings where I benefited zilch.
+In fact, the entire time I was doing other work to try to maximize my wasted time.
+Yet, if I had left the meeting, I would have been punished.

 #6 Throw out unproductive activities